 Here’s are 7 facts about blogging away debt I passed on to Julie which you may fund helpful if you’re in a similar position.

 1. Blogging as a Business is Not a Job

-Reality check – new businesses are not renowned for making fast money and if you have debts to service, then you’ll need speedy regular income.
+The thing is new businesses are not renowned for making fast money and if you have debts to service, then you’ll need speedy regular income.

 Businesses take time to set up and become established before they generate income.
 Blogging is no exception.

 The fact is there’s no guarantee you’re going to earn revenue from a new blog any time soon.

 If you need money fast to service debt then I suggest you get a job as a priority.
 This way your income will be guaranteed after putting in your hours.

 It doesn’t mean you can’t start a blogging business at the same time as getting a job.
 In fact approaching debt from a multi solution angle makes a lot of sense.